Man charged in fatal stabbing of suburban CEO in River North denied bond

 CHICAGO (WLS) --A 56-year-old man has been charged in the fatal stabbing of a suburban CEO in River North last month.

-Police said Gino Bassett Sr. stabbed 55-year-old Mike Beedle, a father of six from Park Ridge, in the early morning hours of March 23.
-At the time of the stabbing, police said Beedle was stabbed in an alley at State and Hubbard streets by someone police believed was a homeless man, possible trying to rob Beedle.
+Police said Gino Bassett Sr. stabbed 55-year-old Mike Beedle, a father of six from Park Ridge, in the early morning hours of March 23 in an alley at State and Hubbard streets.

+Several surveillance cameras captured Bassett before and after prosecutors say the South Side man stabbed Beedle to death.
+Beedle had just left a bar at closing time.

+"A witness observed that Mr. Beedle was clutching U.S. currency in his hand as he exited the bar.
+Gino Bassett was outside the bar across the street from the victim," said Cook County Assistant District Attorney Jamie Santini.

 Beedle was the CEO and founder of Enterprise Scrum, a software and training company.